*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 - Paul Kennedy, The Parliament of Man: The Past, Present, and Future of the United Nations (New York: Random House, 2006). [↩]

 - Kathleen Frydl, The G.I.
-Bill (Cambridge: Cambridge University Press, 2009); Suzanne Mettler, Soldiers to Citizens: The G.I.
-Bill and the Making of the Greatest Generation (Oxford University Press, 2005). [↩]
+Bill (New York: Cambridge University Press, 2009); Suzanne Mettler, Soldiers to Citizens: The G.I.
+Bill and the Making of the Greatest Generation (New York: Oxford University Press, 2005). [↩]

-- Lizabeth Cohen, A Consumer’s Republic: The Politics of Mass Consumption in Postwar America (New York: Vintage, 2003). [↩]
+- Lizabeth Cohen, A Consumer’s Republic: The Politics of Mass Consumption in Postwar America (New York: Knopf, 2003). [↩]